 You probably never thought of your wedding gown as “recyclable,” but charitable organizations like Brides Against Breast Cancer sell quality secondhand gowns or new dresses donated by designers.
 Give them your own gown after the wedding (who really ever wears it again?) and you’ll help raise money for a worthy cause.
 If you simply cannot bear to part with your dress, then use an enviro-safe dry cleaner.

 Wherever you wed, opt for a florist that uses locally grown flowers.
 (Imported flowers often come from pesticide-laden farms, endangering the workers and the land.)
-An alternative is to order from organicbouquet.com, the San Francisco-based company that sponsors eco-friendly growers in other parts of the world.
-(And did you know that organic flowers are longer-lasting?)
+An alternative is to order from Farmgirl Flowers, a San Francisco-based company that designs each bouquet by hand, sources flowers from farms that live up to their high ethical standards, and helps to create good jobs.
+(And they ship nationwide.)
 When designing your arrangements, best to pick out flowers that are in season at the time of your event.
-For centerpieces, consider potted blooms or plants instead of cut flowers, or create an intriguing arrangement with candles, mirrors or crafts.
+For centerpieces, consider potted blooms or plants that you can re-plant instead of cut flowers, or create an intriguing arrangement with candles, mirrors or crafts.
 Remember, less is more, especially in outdoor locations where the native flora and fauna provide natural adornment.

 It is always wise to put a vegetarian entree on your event menu, and if you want to do without meat altogether, well, your guests will hardly miss it.
 Acclaimed Chef Lynn Sheehan of Historic Sand Rock Farm points out that, “The culinary favorites of many ancient cultures are vegetarian dishes, so there is no need to serve faux-meat in order to satisfy your guests’ taste buds: simply choose from among the rich variety of global cuisine!”